Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) Axis

 The HPG axis governs reproductive function and the production of sex hormones like testosterone and estrogen.
-This system is profoundly interconnected with the HPA axis, your body’s system.
+This system is profoundly interconnected with the HPA axis, your body’s stress response system.
 When the HPA axis is chronically activated due to stress (such as the pressure from a coercive wellness program), the elevated levels of cortisol can have a suppressive effect on the HPG axis.

 Here’s how the disruption unfolds: